hireshBrem/X-ai-agent/README.md

 ## Features

-- 🤖 AI-powered browser automation using LLMs
+- 🤖 Autonomous - Auto-reply to tweets on X
-- 🌐 Integration with Browserbase for reliable browser session management
+- 🌐 It's free - Literally all free tools (Browser-use and Browserbase) with limits
-- 📱 Modern, responsive UI built with Next.js and Tailwind CSS
+- 📱 Simple-to-use UI - Even your grandma can use it lol
-- 🔄 Agent browsing session playback
+- 🔄 Observation - See your agent in action with agent browsing session playback

 ## Architecture